timraay/FeedbackBot/README.md

 FeedbackBot has a GNU GPLv3 license.
 In short, you can obtain a copy of the source code, modify it, and even distribute it.
 When modifying the code though, you must keep the GNU GPLv3 license.
 Your software should also be marked as changed, with a reference to the original source code.

 # Preview

+> Note: All of these screenshots were taken during development and some small features and details might be outdated or missing.
+Nonetheless the images should give you a nice overview of what is all possible.

 <div style="text-align:center">
 With FeedbackBot you will be able to easily create feedback, whilst still making it look nice and clean.
 Embeds are used for that organized look, while users can still attach images and other files just fine.